zuplo/docs/docs/articles/rename-or-move-project.md

 sidebar_label: Rename/Move Project
 ---

-Projects cannot be moved between accounts or renamed in Zuplo but there is an easy workaround using Source Control.
+Projects can't be moved between accounts or renamed in Zuplo but there is an easy workaround using Source Control.

-If the project you want to move or rename is not already connected to source control then
+If the project you want to move or rename isn't already connected to source control then
 [follow our GitHub integration guide](/docs/articles/source-control).
-This will copy the contents of your project to a GitHub repo.
+This will copy the contents of your project to a GitHub repository.

 If your project is already connected to Source Control (or you just connected it above) the next step is to push any changes you want to be included in when you move to a different project.

-If you're confident all your code is stored safely in the repo you can now disconnect the project from Source Control.
+If you're confident all your code is stored safely in the repository you can now disconnect the project from Source Control.

 ![Disconnect Project](/media/rename-or-move-project/image.png)